The Island (2006 film)

-The Island (Остров) is a 2006 Russian film about a fictional 20th century Eastern Orthodox monk.
+The Island (Остров) is a 2006 Russian comedy-drama film directed by Pavel Lungin and written by Dmitry Sobolev.
+The film stars Pyotr Mamonov as a fictional 20th-century Eastern Orthodox monk.

+Filming took place in the city of Kem, in Karelia, on the shores of the White Sea.
 The film closed the 2006 Venice Film Festival, proved to be a moderate box-office success and won both the Nika Award and the China TV Golden Eagle Award as the Best Russian film of 2006.
-The filming location was the city of Kem, in Karelia, on the shores of the White Sea.
 It received generally positive reviews from critics.